withinJoel/TechForDummies/Electron/Create an App using Electron.md

 }
 ```
 10. Once all the testing is over, It's now time to extract the app (`npm start` to test the program)
-11. enter this command in the cmd in the same location where the main.js is present.
+11. enter the above and the below command in the cmd in the same location where the `main.js` is present.
-npm install -g electron-packager electron-builder
+`npm install -g electron-packager electron-builder`
-12. Then type "npm run package" in the cmd.
+12. Then type `npm run package` in the cmd.
 13. to create a package install inno setup from this site.
-14. And create a run.iss file outside the folder that you want to compress and make a setup.
+14. And create a `run.iss` file outside the folder that you want to compress and make a setup.
 ```
 [Setup]
 AppName=Elsa